sgfvamll/IoT-poc/D-Link-DIR809/vuln01/README.md

 Here is the description of the first vulnerability,

 1. The `get_var` function extracts user input from the a http request.
 For example, the code below will extract the value of a key of format `"name_%d"` in the http post request which is completely under the attacker's control.
-2. The string `pcVar2` obtained from user is copied to stack using `strcpy` without any check.
+2. The string `pcVar2` obtained from user is copied onto the stack using `strcpy` without checking its length.
 So we can make the stack buffer overflow in `local_f8`.

 ![2021-05-10_09h01_44](README/2021-05-10_09h01_44.png)